google-research/hit-gan/README.md

 # [HiT-GAN](https://arxiv.org/pdf/2106.07631.pdf) Official TensorFlow Implementation

 HiT-GAN presents a Transformer-based generator that is trained based on Generative Adversarial Networks (GANs).
 It achieves state-of-the-art performance for high-resolution image synthesis.
-Please check our [NeurIPS 2021 paper](https://arxiv.org/pdf/2106.07631.pdf) for more details.
+Please check our NeurIPS 2021 paper "[Improved Transformer for High-Resolution GANs](https://arxiv.org/pdf/2106.07631.pdf)" for more details.

 This implementation is based on TensorFlow 2.x.
 We use `tf.keras` layers for building the model and use `tf.data` for our input pipeline.
 The model is trained using a custom training loop with `tf.distribute` on multiple TPUs/GPUs.